Erskine (WA)

 AreaSearch analysis reveals Erskine significantly outperforming the majority of regions assessed nationwide

-Conversely, professional & technical services have limited presence with only 4.2% of employment compared to the regional average of 8.2%.
-The predominantly residential area appears to offer limited local employment opportunities as indicated by the difference between Census working population and resident population numbers.
-Between September 2024 and September 2025, Erskine saw an increase in employment of 9.3% while labour force increased by the same percentage, keeping the unemployment rate relatively stable at around 1.9%.
-In comparison, Greater Perth recorded employment growth of 2.9%, labour force growth of 3.0%, with a marginal rise in unemployment to 4.0%.
-State-level data from WA as of 25-Nov shows employment contracted by 0.27% (losing 5,520 jobs), with the state unemployment rate at 4.6%, slightly higher than the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia indicate that overall employment is expected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Erskine's current employment mix suggests local employment should increase by approximately 5.9% over five years and 12.7% over ten years, assuming no significant changes in population projections.
+Employment opportunities appeared locally limited, as indicated by the Census working population versus resident population count.
+Between September 2024 and 2025, employment increased by 9.2%, while labour force grew by the same percentage, keeping unemployment relatively stable at 2.1%.
+In comparison, Greater Perth recorded a 2.9% employment growth and a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Erskine's employment mix suggests local employment should increase by 5.9% over five years and 12.7% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment